digidem/mapeo-server/HACKING.md

 ```
 $ npm install --global asar

+$ cd tiles/TILESET/tiles/FOO

-$ asar pack dir/ oakland.asar
+$ asar pack FOO/ FOO.asar
 ```

-By default, the server looks for tiles in the `tiles/` directory.
+By default, the server looks for `style.json` files in the subdirectories of the `tiles/` directory.